Discovering...

 2nd class

-There is no direct train from Tangier to Fes.
-The optimal routing takes the Al Boraq high-speed train from Tangier to Kenitra (1h), then changes to a conventional train to Fes (2h30).
-The connection at Kenitra is usually 20-40 minutes, and the station has a waiting room and small cafe.
-This combined journey is much faster than the old conventional routing (which took 5+ hours) and represents one of the most practical cross-country connections in the network.
-Purchase both tickets at Tangier station or online.
+No direct Tangier-Fes train exists.
+The optimal route takes the Al Boraq high-speed from Tangier to Kenitra (1 hour), then a conventional train onward to Fes (2h30).
+The connection at Kenitra usually allows 20-40 minutes, and the station has a waiting room and small cafe.
+This combined journey is dramatically faster than the old conventional routing (5+ hours) and represents one of the most practical cross-country connections in the network.

-Tip: Book Al Boraq tickets in advance online and buy the Kenitra-Fes ticket at the counter or on the ONCF app.
-Allow at least 30 minutes for the connection at Kenitra to account for any delays.
+Tip: Book the Al Boraq ticket in advance online.
+Buy the Kenitra-Fes leg at the counter or in the ONCF app.
+Allow at least 30 minutes for the Kenitra connection to absorb any delays.

 from 220 MAD